jokergoo/cola_hcp/README.md

 ## Features

-1. It modularizes the consensus clustering processes that various methods can be easily integrated in different steps of the analysis.
-2. It provides rich visualizations for intepreting the results.
-3. It allows running multiple methods at the same time and provides functionalities to compare results in a straightforward way.
-4. It provides a new method to extract features which are more efficient to separate subgroups.
+1. It can detect subgroups which show major differences and also moderate differences.
+2. It can detect subgroups with large sizes as well as with tiny sizes.
-5. It generates detailed HTML reports for the complete analysis.
+3. It generates detailed HTML reports for the complete analysis.

 ## Install